lambdalice/cyg-fast/README.md

 Remarks:
 Of course, you must install both environments of x86_64 and x86, beforehand.

-### Signature check and key management by GnuPG

-The default action of cyg-fast has been changed to check signature for 'setup.ini'.
-Of course you can also avoid signature check by using --no-verify or -X options.
-Public keys of cygwin and cygwinports are already registered to trusted keys of embeded.
-If you want to use some other public keys, please use ```key-*``` subcommands.

 ### Pre-resolving dependencies

 cyg-fast finds all depending packages before downloading and installing.